 It is always recommended that your CPU should be cleaned using canned compressed air at first.
 This is especially helpful in cleaning the small electronic components that are present in your CPU.
 As the air is static-free, it helps in preventing any damage to the surrounding parts.
-I would say that it is the safest and most inexpensive method by which you can easily get your CPU new as before.
+I would say that it is the safest and most inexpensive method by which you can easily get your CPU as new as before.

 You must make sure that the air is at a limited pressure because if force is applied, it could cause some wires or parts to tear or break.
 When you use the canned compression air method, you will see that a considerable amount of dust, if not all, has already vanished.

 Using this method is extremely economical as well.
-You will get your smooth working and the efficient cooling fan quickly.
+You will get your smooth working and efficient cooling fan quickly.

 2. Using a Vacuum

-Another method that includes the usage of air is that of vacuuming.
+Another method that includes the usage of air is of vacuuming.
 If you have a small, compact vacuum cleaner at home, it will readily do the same job as an expensive one.
 But, if you wish and are not on a budget, you can also purchase a small electronic duster or else.
 It is recommended that you do not use any vacuum cleaner that plugs itself into the wall to work, as it may create electrostatic particles.

 Still, if you wish to use an electronic cleaner, it is no issue.
 You can take the cooling fan out of the CPU and then clean it.
-This way, it does not produce any damages to your CPU or even to the other electronic parts.
+This way, it does not produce any damage to your CPU or even to the other electronic parts.

 Now, coming to cleaning the CPU using a damp fabric.